Serbs of Croatia: Croatian War of Independence

 In the spring of 1991, an open war broke out.
 Serb forces, in cooperation with the local Serb authorities, commenced persecutions to drive the Croat and other non-Serb populations from areas such as Krajina, controlled by rebelled Serbs.
-Nearly all non-Serbs were expelled; between 170,000 and 250,000 people, and hundreds of Croat and other non-Serb civilians were killed.
+Nearly all non-Serbs were expelled; between 170,000 (according to the ICTY), 250,000 (according to Human Rights Watch) and 500,000 (according to the UNHCR), and hundreds of Croat and other non-Serb civilians were killed.
+There were numerous instances of war crimes against Croat civilians and prisoners of war perpetrated by Serb and Yugoslav forces in Croatia.
+Among them, the Dalj massacre, the Lovas killings, the Baćin massacre, the Voćin massacre, the Vukovar massacre, the Škabrnja massacre, the Tovarnik massacre, the Široka Kula massacre, Petrinja killings and the Zagreb rocket attacks.
+According to the Croatian Association of Prisoners in Serbian Concentration Camps, a total of 8,000 Croatian civilians and prisoners of war (a large number after the fall of Vukovar) went through Serb prison camps such as Velepromet camp, Sremska Mitrovica camp, Stajićevo camp, Begejci camp and others where they were subjected to abuse and torture.
+A total of 300 people died in them.

 Meanwhile, Serbs living in Croatian towns, especially those near the front lines, were subjected to various forms of discrimination and harassment.
 Croatian Serbs in Eastern and Western Slavonia and parts of the Krajina, were also forced to flee or were expelled by Croatian forces, though on a restricted scale and in lesser numbers.
 The Croatian Government sought to stop such occurrences and were not a part of the Government's policy.
+War crimes were also committed by Croatian forces against Serb civilians.
+Serb prisoners were detained and tortured in camps such as Lora, Pakračka Poljana, and Marino Selo.
 The war ended with a Croatian military success in Operation Storm in 1995 and subsequent peaceful reintegration of the remaining renegade territory in eastern Slavonia in 1998 as a result of the signed Erdut Agreement from 1995.
-Local Serbs, on the ground that Agreement, established the Serb National Council and gained the right to establish the Joint Council of Municipalities.
+Local Serbs, on the ground that the Agreement established the Serb National Council and gained the right to establish the Joint Council of Municipalities.
 During and in the aftermath of Operation Storm about 200,000 Serbs fled from the RSK and hundreds of mainly elderly Serb civilians were killed in the aftermath.
-Over the course of the war, nearly 7,950 Serbs were killed including 2,344 civilians while almost 16,000 Croats were killed, of which 6,605 were civilians.
+Throughout the war, nearly 7,950 Serbs were killed including 2,344 civilians while almost 16,000 Croats were killed, of which 6,605 were civilians.
 The conflict led to the displacement of 250,000 Croats and between 250,000 and 300,000 Serbs.